Newhouse of Auchengree

 by Ann Nisbet Studio

-Awards RIBA Award for Scotland 2017 and RIBA National Award 2017
+Awards RIBA Award for Scotland 2017, House of the Year shortlist and RIBA National Award 2017

 This contemporary farmhouse pays homage to the aesthetic of historic farm buildings in this part of North Ayrshire.
 On an elevation, commanding long views over the agricultural landscape, the building is a cluster of separate spaces, reflecting the way that rural buildings were developed and extended over decades past.